Work Experience and References

 - At least six (6) months of experience at a level consistent with the certification level that is to be granted, either Certified Engineering/Applied Science Technician or Technologist.

-- At least one year of work experience in Canada.
+- At least one year of relevant and dicipline related work experience in Canada.

-Applicants with foreign technical work experience must acquire a minimum of twelve months of technical work experience in Canada to be considered for certification.
-The foreign work experience can provide a credit of one year to the two year work experience requirement.
+Applicants with foreign technical work experience must acquire a minimum of twelve months of relevant technical work experience in Canada to be considered for certification.
+The foreign work experience can provide a credit of one year towards the two years of relevant work experience requirement.

-The Certification Board reviews the applicant’s work history, detailed current job description and professional reference questionnaires to assess work experience.
+The Certification Board reviews the applicant’s work history, detailed current job description and professional reference submissions to assess work experience.

 Work Experience Documentation